zhelenskiy/Kotcell/README.md

   ```

 * `Cell` has properties `row` and `column`.
 * Region constructor should be internal.
 An abstract function `region` should be used instead.
-It is done to make all cell-, row-, column-, sheet-, emptyRegion- like regions be instances of the corresponding classes.
+It is done to make all cell-, row-, column-, sheet-like, empty regions be instances of the corresponding classes.
 * Regions can be infinite
 * Regions can be converted to `Sequence` or `Iterable` with row-by-row and column-by-column order.
 * Regions have `width` and `height` properties.
-* Regions should contain such (extension) methods of `Iterable`s and `Sequence`s that are applyable to them too.
+* Regions should contain such (extension) methods of `Iterable`s and `Sequence`s that apply to them too.

 ### Region content
-* Region content has explicit typing (reason was noticed in the intro paragraph).
+* Region content has explicit typing (the reason was noticed in the intro paragraph).
 * One of the possible types is __Executable code__.
 * You can specify its type and then input data that would be parsed with the corresponding parser.
-* You should have an ability to set your own data type and parsers for it.
+* You should have the ability to set your data type and parsers for it.
-* Such approach also helps to support custom input types out from the box.
+* Such an approach also helps to support custom input types out from the box.
 An example is equation input using LaTeX or using GUI (as in Microsoft Office Word, Excel).
-* You can specify how to render your data by deriving `Renderable` interface.
+* You can specify how to render your data by deriving the `Renderable` interface.
 By default, the rendered content is just a rendered `toString`.
 Good examples are diagrams and equation input. *Both are expected to be builtins.*
-* Iterables should have suitable `Renderable` instance.
+* Iterables should have a suitable `Renderable` instance.
 * Alternative approach is making all content be executable code.
-But it has following disadvantges:
+But it has the following disadvantages:
-  * It is imposible to have custom inputs.
+  * It is impossible to have custom inputs.
-  * If you want to input just a tet snippet, you have either to wrap it with `"""` or use escape sequences.
+  * If you want to input just a text snippet, you have either to wrap it with `"""` or to use escape sequences.
   * The code is compilable in the Kotlin.
-Unfortunately, the autor doesn't know any suitable way to decrease start up time of executing.
-Compilation is much slower than data parsing (with something like `Date.parse`).
+Unfortunately, the author doesn't know any suitable way to decrease the start-up time of executing.
+The compilation is much slower than data parsing (with something like `Date.parse`).
 * All regions know what code depends on the value in it.
-If type changes, all dependent scripts are recompiled and rerun, if only content changes (for non-code regions), they ar just rerun.
+If type changes, all dependent scripts are recompiled and rerun, if only content changes (for non-code regions), they are just rerun.
 * Compiled code and data are stored in the project files.
 * Loops when found are explicitly shown and all depending code is stopped.
 * There should be some cache that would help to revert some actions without recompilation.